 Flag Day in Argentina

-Flag Day is a national holiday in Argentina that is dedicated to the flag of the country and commemorates its creator Manuel Belgrano.
-This holiday is observed annually on the 20th of June, the date when Belgrano died in 1820.
+Flag Day is a national holiday in Argentina that is dedicated to the country’s flag and commemorates its creator, Manuel Belgrano.
+This holiday is observed annually on June 20th, the date when Belgrano passed away in 1820.

-In Argentina, this holiday has been observed since the late 1930s and has been observed ever since.
-Most of this country’s Flag Day celebrations center on the National Flag Memorial, a memorial that’s located in Rosario in the Santa Fe Province, but there are of course smaller celebrations held across Argentina.
+In Argentina, this holiday has been celebrated since the late 1930s.
+Most of the country’s Flag Day celebrations are centered around the National Flag Memorial, located in Rosario, Santa Fe Province, but there are, of course, smaller celebrations held throughout Argentina.

 The flag that this holiday commemorates was created in 1812.
-It started out simply as a triband with three equal horizontal bands of light blue bands sandwiching a white band in the middle.
-Then in 1818, a new design element was added and that was the Sun of May.
-Nowadays, both versions are used.
-The one with the sun is the ceremonial one and the one without is the ornamental one.
+It started out as a triband with three equal horizontal bands: two light blue bands sandwiching a white band in the middle.
+In 1818, a new design element was added—the Sun of May.
+Nowadays, both versions are used: the one with the sun is the ceremonial flag, and the one without is the ornamental flag.

-This holiday was first created by law on June 8, 1938.
-When it was first established, it was celebrated on the third Monday in June, but in 2011, it was created as a fixed holiday that’s observed on June 20th.
+This holiday was first established by law on June 8, 1938.
+When it was first established, it was celebrated on the third Monday in June, but in 2011, it was changed to a fixed holiday observed on June 20th.

 Some Fun Argentine Flag Facts

-Let’s go over some of the interesting facts about the Argentine flag that we learned while we were researching Flag Day.
+Let’s go over some interesting facts about the Argentine flag that we learned while researching Flag Day.

 - General Manuel Belgrano designed the flag during the country’s battle for independence.

-- The “Sun of May” on the flag symbolized the May Revolution, a battle that sparked Argentine’s fight for independence.
+- The ”Sun of May” on the flag symbolizes the May Revolution, which sparked Argentina’s fight for independence.